Last updated on February 28, 2023

 Speculative Mechanics

 The memories that Desmond relives lose synchronization when you do things that didn’t happen to his ancestor.
-Think a “game over” screen when you die or fail an assassination, or how the game warns you when you reach the edge of the map.
+Think of a “game over” screen when you die or fail an assassination, or how the game warns you when you reach the edge of the map.
 This could be incorporated as an instant, or as an ability to let you reanimate the player character assassins.

 Part of the AC gameplay revolves around reconnaissance missions, which sounds like an opportunity for scrying or looking at your opponent’s hand.
 The franchise is also known for its viewpoints that allow you to expose more of the map, which sounds like a card that lets you look at and rearrange cards from the top of your library.
 Gather information and plan your next move vibes.

 Some of your actions in Assassin’s Creed cause the local guards to become “alert.”
-Redditor arlondiluthel suggested the idea of an “alert” counter that would protect an opponent’s creatures after your assassins kill them (u/gamasco added that it would expire upon upkeep).
+Redditor arlondiluthel suggested the idea of an “alert” counter that would protect an opponent’s creatures after your assassins kill them (u/gamasco added that it would expire upon the upkeep phase).
 OP’s suggestion seems to point to an activated ability that lets you destroy an opponent’s creature before you even start combat on your turn.

 Here’s my version of an activated ability based on their proposal: